 The HITRANS Regional Transport Strategy (RTS) was published in 2008 covering the period to 2021.
-The RTS is out for public consultation during summer 2017.
-This Active Travel Strategy will form a complementary part of the updated document.
+HITRANS Board Members approved an updated Regional Transport Strategy for consideration by the transport Minister in September 2017.
+This Active Travel Strategy has been developed as a complementary document to the updated Regional Transport Strategy.